 Symptoms due to anaemia are caused by the reduced amount of oxygen in the body.

-- Common symptoms include: tiredness, lethargy, feeling faint, becoming easily breathless.
+- Common symptoms include tiredness, having little energy (lethargy), feeling faint, and becoming easily breathless.

-- Less common symptoms include: headaches, palpitations, altered taste and ringing in the ears (tinnitus).
+- Less common symptoms include headaches, heartbeats suddenly becoming noticeable (palpitations), altered taste and ringing in the ears (tinnitus).

 - You may look pale.